Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

-## passing arguments to the decorator
+## Passing arguments to the decorator

 We could call this a "higher-higher"-order function 😜 (a decorator is a higher-order function)